aepyornis/permitted-perjury/report/index.md

 In short there appears to be systematic lying on permits by landlords.
 Many thousands of permits are regularly submitted and approved with fraudulent information.

 Since 2016 is the latest year with complete Department of Finance data, so we can get a better picture.
 Of the 13,000 permits examined in 2016, 44% were found to contain falsified information.

-### Where's there smoke there's fire: lead paint violators
+### Liars with lead paint violators

 Landlords who falsify their permits are often unscrupulous in other ways.
-449 buildings (on 812 permits) also had recent lead paint violations
+449 buildings (on 812 permits) also had recent lead paint violations.